-20,000 Btu/Hr Models - 3/8" or greater 30,000 Btu/Hr Models - 1/2" or greater
+20,000 Btu/hr or under - 3/8" or greater 25,000 Btu/hr or over - 1/2" or greater

 Installation must include equipment shutoff valve, union and plugged 1/8" NPT tap.
 Locate NPT tap within reach for test gauge hook up.
-NPT tap must be upstream from heater (see Figure 15, page 13).
+NPT tap must be upstream from heater (see Figure 15).

 IMPORTANT: Install an equipment shutoff valve in an accessible location.
 The equipment shutoff valve is for turning on or shutting off the gas to the appliance.